Navigation

 How to set the desired settings on the settings page

-The settings used in 'Transiting Aspects' are used to set the two times and dates that are used to calculate the positions of the Astrological bodies.
+The settings used in 'Transiting Aspects' are used to set the two times and dates used to calculate the positions of the Astrological bodies.

 Each of the individual settings will have up to 3 states;